-In early 2019, Chase increased the Sapphire Preferred’s sign-up bonus.
-You can now earn 60,000 points (previously 50,000 points) by spending $4,000 in the first 3 months.
+The Sapphire Preferred’s sign-up bonus is the ability to earn 60,000 points by spending $4,000 in the first 3 months.
 This bonus is worth $750 in award travel booked through Chase as each point is worth 1.25 cents each.

 However, you can transfer them to Southwest where they can be worth more.

 Comparison: Decide if you should get the Chase Sapphire Preferred or Southwest credit card first.

 A few non-Chase credit cards are a good fit for Southwest flyers too.
 The Capital One Venture Rewards Credit Card earns unlimited 2 miles per $1 on every purchase (Uber Eats purchases earn 5x miles per $1 spent through Jan.
 31, 2021).
 You can redeem Capital One miles as a travel statement credit for travel purchases including Southwest flights.
 Every point is worth 1 cent each.
 There isn’t a minimum redemption amount.

 This card also offers you Global Entry or TSA PreCheck fee credit as well.
 There is a $95 annual fee but you don’t have to worry about foreign transaction fees.

 New cardholders can earn 60,000 miles if you spend $3,000 on purchases in the first 3 months of the account opening.

 Ink Business Preferred Credit Card